 But here’s the thing:

+Shooting handheld at a slow shutter speed can introduce a slight camera shake – which will manifest as undesirable blur in your photos.
 Plus, while panning your camera along with the moving subject, you might also introduce shake via up-and-down body movements.

 You’ll want to choose your tripod head carefully; certain heads are specifically designed for smooth panning, while other heads will send your camera in every direction.

 (On a related note, think about the lens you’re using.
 Certain lenses come with image stabilization designed specifically for panning.
 If you have such an image-stabilized lens, I highly recommend you test it out!)